 The charity is a charity limited by guarantee, incorporated in England and Wales, and consequently does not have share capital.
 Each of the trustees is liable to contribute an amount not exceeding £5 towards the assets of the charity in the event of liquidation.
 The address of the registered office is:

-Thames House Bourne End Business Park Cores End Road Buckinghamshire SL8 5AS The principal place of husing
+Thames House Bourne End Business Park Cores End Road Buckinghamshire SL8 5AS

 The principal place of business is: Wiltshire Lane Northwood Hills Pinner Middlesex HA5 2NB